jb-thery/jb-thery/README.md

+# Hi, I'm Jean-Baptiste Thery

+**Passionate Freelance Frontend Developer**
-Hello, I’m Jean-Baptiste Thery, a **passionate freelance frontend developer** specializing in the creation of modern and high-performance web applications.
+Specialized in building modern and high-performance web applications.

-### Why work with me?
+## Why work with me?

-I don’t just write code, I design tailor-made solutions optimized for your needs, with a strong focus on performance, quality, and user experience.
+I don’t just write code—I design tailored solutions optimized for your needs, with a strong focus on performance, quality, and user experience.

-Need a Proof of Concept in record time?
-I can also speed up the process and adapt to each project according to your requirements.
+Need a **Proof of Concept** in record time?
+I can speed up the process and adapt to each project according to your requirements.

-### My Expertise 🚀
+## My Expertise 🚀

-✅ **React.js Expert** – Development of web and mobile applications (SPA, PWA, SSR, Jamstack, Electron, e-commerce, SaaS, Proof of Concept, browser extensions, etc.).
+✅ **Web Application Development** (SPA, PWA, Hybrid Mobile, SSR, Jamstack, Electron, e-commerce, SaaS, Proof of Concept, browser extensions…).

-✅ Proficient in Vue.js and Svelte, Experience with large-scale projects.
+✅ **Proficiency in React.js, Vue.js, and Svelte**, with experience on large-scale projects.

-✅ Technological flexibility – Quick adaptation to existing stacks and continuous tech monitoring.
+✅ **Technological flexibility**: Rapid adaptation to existing stacks and continuous tech monitoring.

-✅ Full-stack approach – Skills in Node.js, Strapi.js, and Firebase for complete project management.
+✅ **Full-Stack Approach**: Skills in Node.js, Strapi.js, and Firebase for comprehensive project management.

-### My Philosophy 🤝
+## My Philosophy 🤝

-A successful project is built on strong synergy between all team members.
-I enjoy collaborating, sharing knowledge, and learning from others.
-Open-minded and humble, I constantly challenge myself to improve and provide the best to my clients.
+A successful project is built on **effective synergy** between all team members.
+I love collaborating, sharing knowledge, and learning from others. **Kind and humble**, I constantly challenge myself to improve and deliver the best to my clients.

-### My Goal 🎯
+## My Goal 🎯

-To support you with dedication and expertise on the road to success.
-Reliable and committed, **you can count on me**.
+To support you with **commitment and expertise** in achieving your project’s success. **Reliable and dedicated**, you can count on me.